jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

-deal.II may be compiled in C++11 mode with some older compilers that do not support everything in the standard: more specifically, we limit the usage of features in C++11 to things that may be found in GCC 4.6 or newer.
-We currently require support for the following features:
+deal.II may be compiled in C++11 mode with some older compilers that do not support everything in the standard: more specifically, we limit the usage of features in C++11 to things that are implemented in GCC 4.6 or newer.
+We currently require support for the following features for compilation with C++11:

 1. `auto`-typed variables
 2. The `nullptr` keyword